When you sweat at night. What to do if you sweat a lot in your sleep

 External factors that cause increased sweating during sleep include:

 1. Air temperature and humidity level in the room.
-Comfortable sleep temperature in the bedroom is from 18 to 20 ° C, relative humidity should not exceed 70%.
-At higher temperatures and humidity, even an absolutely healthy woman's body can react with increased sweating, thus preventing overheating.
+A comfortable temperature for sleeping in the bedroom is from 18 to 20 °C, relative air humidity should not exceed 70%.
+At higher temperatures and humidity, the body of even a completely healthy woman can react with increased sweating, thus preventing overheating.

-2. The wrong blanket.
-It may be too warm for the temperature in a particular bedroom (for example, a well-warmed natural wool blanket is not suitable for comfortable sleep at 22 ° C) or contain synthetic winterizer and other artificial materials that do not allow air to pass through and provoke sweating.
-Thermoregulation can also be affected by sheets or pajamas made of synthetic fibers, as well as padding pillows.
+2. Incorrectly selected blanket.
+It may be too warm for the air temperature in a particular bedroom (for example, a well-warming blanket made of natural wool is not suitable for comfortable sleep at 22°C) or contain synthetic padding and other artificial materials that do not allow air to pass through and provoke sweating.
+Thermoregulation can also be affected by sheets or pajamas made of synthetic fibers, as well as synthetic padding pillows.

-3. The use of alcoholic beverages, coffee, spicy and spicy dishes in the evening, which increase blood circulation and activate sweating.
-Difficult to digest meals containing a large amount of proteins, fats and carbohydrates can also increase body temperature at night.
+3. Drinking alcoholic beverages, coffee, hot and spicy dishes in the evening, which increase blood circulation and activate sweating.
+Difficult-to-digest foods containing large amounts of proteins, fats and carbohydrates can also increase body temperature at night.

-4. A stressful situation, a state of anxiety that cause an increase in adrenaline in the blood.
+4. A stressful situation, a state of anxiety, which causes an increase in adrenaline in the blood.
 Unused adrenaline during the day is released along with sweat during sleep.

-If the factors listed above are absent, and profuse sweating persists, a woman should consult a doctor to find out the cause and eliminate the pathology.
+If the factors listed above are absent, and profuse sweating persists, the woman should consult a doctor to find out the cause and eliminate the pathology.

 Nocturnal hyperhidrosis as a symptom of the disease

-• ARVI is a group of acute respiratory diseases caused by pneumotropic viruses.
-These widespread diseases include respiratory syncytial, rhinovirus, adenovirus and other clinically and morphologically similar infections accompanied by catarrhal phenomena.
+• ARVI is a group of acute respiratory diseases that are caused by pneumotropic viruses.
+These widespread diseases include respiratory syncytial, rhinovirus, adenovirus and other clinically and morphologically similar infections accompanied by catarrhal symptoms.
 Acute respiratory viral infections in most cases are accompanied by an increase in body temperature, resulting in severe sweating.

-• Infectious mononucleosis is a disease characterized by a change in the composition of the blood (normally absent atypical mononuclear cells are detected), damage to the pharynx, enlargement of the liver, spleen and lymph nodes.
+• Infectious mononucleosis is a disease characterized by changes in blood composition (atypical mononuclear cells that are absent normally are detected), damage to the pharynx, enlargement of the liver, spleen and lymph nodes.
 The disease is caused by the Epstein-Barr virus.

-• Pneumonia is an inflammation of the lung tissue caused by viruses, bacteria and fungi.
-It can be hospital and community-acquired, may be accompanied by impaired immunity, be primary and secondary.
-Separately, eosinophilic pneumonia can be distinguished, which is associated with the accumulation of eosinophils (a type of white blood cell) in the alveoli.
+• Pneumonia is an inflammation of the lung tissue that is caused by viruses, bacteria and fungi.
+It can be hospital-acquired or community-acquired, it can be accompanied by impaired immunity, it can be primary and secondary.
+Separately, we can distinguish eosinophilic pneumonia, which is associated with the accumulation of eosinophils (a type of white blood cell) in the alveoli.

-• Endocarditis - inflammation of the inner lining of the heart, which in most cases is a particular manifestation of other diseases (tuberculosis, brucellosis, etc.).
-Separately, subacute bacterial endocarditis caused by streptococcus (comprises the normal flora of the respiratory tract) is isolated.
+• Endocarditis is an inflammation of the inner lining of the heart, which in most cases is a private manifestation of other diseases (tuberculosis, brucellosis, etc.).
+Separately, subacute bacterial endocarditis is caused by streptococcus (which constitutes the normal flora of the respiratory tract).

-• Fungal infections - visceral (systemic) candidiasis, which affects the internal organs, aspergillosis, etc.
+• Fungal infections - visceral (systemic) candidiasis, which affects internal organs, aspergillosis, etc.

-• Tuberculosis - a disease that affects the lungs and less often other organs, which is caused by Koch's sticks.
-Usually, after infection, the disease proceeds in a latent form, sometimes (in 1/10 cases) passing into the active phase.
-Sweating is a constant but non-specific symptom of the disease.
+• Tuberculosis is a disease affecting the lungs and less commonly other organs, which is caused by Koch bacilli.
+Usually, after infection, the disease occurs in a latent form, sometimes (in 1/10 cases) moving into the active phase.
+Sweating is a constant but nonspecific sign of the disease.

-• HIV infection is a slowly progressive disease caused by various strains of the human immunodeficiency virus.
+• HIV infection is a slowly progressive disease that is caused by various strains of the human immunodeficiency virus.

 Night sweats in women can occur when:

-• Hyperthyroidism is a syndrome that occurs when the thyroid gland is hyperfunction and is accompanied by an increase in the level of hormones T3 and T4.
-It can be primary (disturbances are associated with the work of the thyroid gland), secondary (associated with the pathology of the pituitary gland) and tertiary (disorders are associated with the work of the hypothalamus).
-It develops with toxic diffuse goiter (Graves' disease) or nodular toxic goiter (Plummer's disease), subacute thyroiditis, with uncontrolled intake of thyroid hormones, with excessive secretion of pituitary tumors or ovarian teratomas, with excessive administration of iodine.
+• Hyperthyroidism is a syndrome that occurs with hyperfunction of the thyroid gland and is accompanied by an increase in the level of hormones T3 and T4.
+It can be primary (disturbances associated with the functioning of the thyroid gland), secondary (associated with pathology of the pituitary gland) and tertiary (disorders associated with the functioning of the hypothalamus).
+Develops with toxic diffuse goiter (Graves' disease) or nodular toxic goiter (Plummer's disease), subacute thyroiditis, with uncontrolled intake of thyroid hormones, with pituitary tumors characterized by excessive secretion or ovarian teratomas, with excessive administration of iodine.

-• Diabetes mellitus is a group of endocrine diseases that are associated with absolute or relative insulin deficiency caused by impaired glucose uptake.
-With a persistent increase in blood sugar, water-salt, carbohydrate, protein, fat and mineral metabolism is disturbed.
+• Diabetes mellitus is a group of endocrine diseases that are associated with absolute or relative insulin deficiency caused by impaired glucose absorption.
+With a persistent increase in blood sugar, water-salt, carbohydrate, protein, fat and mineral metabolism is disrupted.
 The disease is characterized by a chronic course.

-• Diabetes insipidus is a rare disease that occurs when the function of the pituitary or hypothalamus is impaired.
-It is manifested by an increase in the amount of urine (polyuria) and develops with tumors of the hypothalamic-pituitary system, as a result of traumatic brain injury, primary tubulopathy, may be hereditary.
+• Diabetes insipidus is a rare disease that occurs when the function of the pituitary gland or hypothalamus is impaired.
+It is manifested by an increase in the amount of urine (polyuria) and develops with tumors of the hypothalamic-pituitary system, as a consequence of traumatic brain injury, primary tubulopathy, and can be hereditary.

 • Digestive disorders (biliary dyskinesia, gastritis, etc.).

-• Chronic fatigue syndrome, which is manifested by a prolonged feeling of fatigue, which even a long rest does not help to get rid of.
-This syndrome occurs with an unbalanced emotional-intellectual and physical load, which leads to the development of neurosis of the central regulatory centers of the autonomic nervous system.
+• Chronic fatigue syndrome, which is manifested by a prolonged feeling of fatigue, which even prolonged rest does not help get rid of.
+This syndrome occurs when there is unbalanced emotional, intellectual and physical stress, which leads to the development of neurosis of the central regulatory centers of the autonomic nervous system.

-• Vegetovascular (neurocircular) dystonia, which is a complex of symptoms that occur with autonomic dysfunction of the cardiovascular system.
-It can occur only in stressful situations or be present all the time.
-It is provoked both by various diseases (observed with chronic infections, cervical osteochondrosis, etc.), and by overwork, a sharp change in climate and other similar factors.
+• Vegetative-vascular (neurocircular) dystonia, which is a complex of symptoms that arise from autonomic dysfunction of the cardiovascular system.
+May occur only in stressful situations or be present all the time.
+It is provoked both by various diseases (observed in chronic infections, cervical osteochondrosis, etc.), and by overwork, sudden climate change and other similar factors.

-Increased sweating in women at night can also be a consequence of rheumatological diseases (temporal arteritis and Takayasu's arteritis), malignant neoplasms (Hodgkin's disease, leukemia).
+Increased sweating in women at night can also be a consequence of rheumatological diseases (temporal arteritis and Takayasu arteritis), malignant neoplasms (Hodgkin's disease, leukemia).

-Heavy sweating at night in women is often a sign of hormonal changes characteristic of the female body.
+Severe sweating at night in women is often a sign of hormonal changes inherent in the female body.
 Night sweats increase:

 • At some stages of the menstrual cycle.
-Sweating increases with an increase in estrogen, a hormone that is produced mainly in the ovaries.
-Estrogens include estradiol (produced in large quantities before menopause), estrone (the dominant hormone during menopause), and estriol (produced by the placenta during pregnancy).
-Estrogens and progesterone affect the activity of the hypothalamus, in which the thermoregulatory center is located, therefore, in a certain part of women, with a change in the amount of estrogen and progesterone in the blood before menstruation, increased sweating is observed at night.
+Sweating increases with an increase in estrogen, a hormone produced mainly in the ovaries.
+Estrogens include estradiol (produced in large quantities before menopause), estrone (the dominant hormone during menopause) and estriol (produced by the placenta during pregnancy).
+Estrogens and progesterone influence the activity of the hypothalamus, in which the thermoregulatory center is located, therefore, in a certain proportion of women, when the amount of estrogen and progesterone in the blood changes before menstruation, increased sweating occurs at night.

 • During pregnancy, during which the placenta produces a large amount of progesterone and estriol, which affects the activity of the temperature center.
-Especially often, night sweats disturb absolutely healthy pregnant women in the first trimester, when the body is just adapting to a new state.
-After the baby is born, the hormonal balance is restored and the excess sweating disappears on its own.
+Especially often, night sweats bother absolutely healthy pregnant women in the first trimester, when the body is still adapting to the new condition.
+After the baby is born, hormonal balance is restored and excess sweating disappears on its own.

-• With menopause, which is accompanied by a sharp decrease in estrogen production and the associated decrease in vasomotor and thermoregulatory instability.
-Hormonal imbalance is accompanied by “hot flashes” (sensations of heat), sleep disturbance (which can itself cause sweating), sweating that is not related to the actual ambient temperature, etc.
+• During menopause, which is accompanied by a sharp decrease in estrogen production and the associated decrease in vasomotor and thermoregulatory instability.
+Hormonal imbalance is accompanied by “hot flashes” (feelings of heat), sleep disturbances (can itself cause sweating), sweating that is not related to the actual ambient temperature, etc.

-A change in the hormonal balance that causes increased sweating is also observed in inflammatory diseases of the ovaries, puberty, breastfeeding and after an abortion or childbirth.
+Changes in hormonal balance, causing increased sweating, are also observed with inflammatory diseases of the ovaries, puberty, breastfeeding and after an abortion or childbirth.

-Night sweats are a frequent companion of the first trimester of pregnancy.
+Night sweats are a common companion during the first trimester of pregnancy.

 How to deal with night sweats

-In cases where night sweats in women are not associated with hormonal imbalance, it is recommended to eliminate excessive sweating:
+In cases where night sweats in women are not associated with hormonal imbalance, to eliminate excessive sweating it is recommended:

-• Follow proper nutrition - refuse to take sweat-provoking food at least 3 hours before bedtime, exclude coffee and alcohol in the evening.
-Take herbal teas with the addition of ginger and honey at night to calm the nervous system.
+• Maintain proper nutrition - avoid eating foods that cause sweating at least 3 hours before bedtime, and avoid drinking coffee and alcohol in the evening.
+Drink herbal teas with ginger and honey that soothe the nervous system at night.

-• Do not eat large amounts of food during dinner, as a full stomach can put pressure on the diaphragm in a horizontal position and provoke gastroesophageal reflux that causes excessive sweating.
+• Do not eat large quantities of food during dinner, as an overfilled stomach can put pressure on the diaphragm in a horizontal position and provoke gastroesophageal reflux, which causes excessive sweating.

-• Do not consume hot food and drinks at night, which speed up the metabolism and can cause night sweats.
+• Do not consume hot food or drinks at night, which speed up your metabolism and can cause night sweats.

-• Do not engage in vigorous physical activity a few hours before bedtime - physical activity not only provokes sweating in itself, but also causes excitation of the nervous system, which in overly sensitive people is also the cause of sweating.
+• Do not engage in vigorous physical activity several hours before bedtime - physical activity not only provokes sweating in itself, but also causes stimulation of the nervous system, which is also the cause of sweating in overly sensitive people.

 • Take a contrast shower before bed.
-Water procedures should be started with dousing with warm water, which helps open the pores (the body gets rid of excess moisture in this way), and end with dousing with cool water, which closes the pores.
+Water procedures should begin with dousing with warm water, which helps the pores open (this way the body gets rid of excess moisture), and end with dousing with cool water, which closes the pores.

-• Take a warm bath with herbal infusion (you can use sage, oak bark, chamomile, St. John's wort, walnut leaves, strawberries, mint, rose petals, etc.).
-You can also add pine needles, essential oils (tea tree oil, coconut, etc.) or sea salt.
-Such baths can be combined with taking a decoction of sage or infusion of motherwort inside - this helps the nervous system to relax and reduces sweating during sleep.
+• Take a warm bath with an infusion of herbs (you can use sage, oak bark, chamomile, St. John's wort, walnut leaves, strawberry leaves, mint, rose petals, etc.).
+You can also add pine needles, essential oils (tea tree oil, coconut oil, etc.) or sea salt.
+Such baths can be combined with taking sage decoction or motherwort infusion internally - this helps the nervous system relax and reduces sweating during sleep.

 • After water procedures, apply antiperspirants to a clean, dry body (antiperspirants containing 15-30% aluminum salts are more effective).
-Products containing a large amount of aluminum salts block pores and prevent sweating not only at night, but also during the next day.
-It is not recommended to use these products during pregnancy and kidney disease, immediately after shaving the armpits and if the skin is irritated.
+Products containing large amounts of aluminum salts block pores and prevent sweating not only at night, but also throughout the next day.
+It is not recommended to use these products during pregnancy or kidney disease, immediately after shaving the armpits, or if the skin is irritated.

-• Apply talcum powder to clean, dry skin - this harmless powder, due to its ability to absorb moisture, will reduce the manifestation of night sweats.
+• Apply talc to clean, dry skin - this harmless powder, due to its ability to absorb moisture, will reduce the occurrence of night sweats.

-• Provide a constant flow of air in the bedroom and try to adjust the temperature to optimal values.
+• Ensure a constant flow of air in the bedroom and try to adjust the temperature to optimal values.

-• Choose a light blanket and pillow made of natural materials, change bedding (use linen and other natural fabrics).
+• Choose a light blanket and pillow made from natural materials, change bed linen (use linen and other natural fabrics).

-• Choose clothes for sleep only from natural fabrics (for example, you can use 100% cotton).
+• Choose sleepwear only from natural fabrics (for example, you can use 100% cotton).

-Since the use of antiperspirants is not recommended for pregnant and lactating women, they can replace these products with organic deodorants.
-You can also wipe the skin with solutions - a soda solution or a solution prepared from 9% vinegar, salt and boiled water (for 0.5 liters of water, 1 tablespoon of salt and vinegar).
+Since pregnant and lactating women are not recommended to use antiperspirants, they can replace these products with organic deodorants.
+You can also wipe the skin with solutions - a soda solution or a solution prepared from 9% vinegar, salt and boiled water (1 tablespoon of salt and vinegar per 0.5 liter of water).

 When do you need a doctor to treat night sweats?

-If excessive sweating is the result of hormonal disorders, you should seek the advice of a gynecologist.
+If increased sweating is a consequence of hormonal disorders, you should consult a gynecologist.

-Excessive sweating during pregnancy and breastfeeding, as a temporary and transient phenomenon, does not need specific treatment - you can reduce discomfort using the local remedies listed above (when choosing herbal teas, you should pay attention to contraindications).
+Increased sweating during pregnancy and breastfeeding, as a temporary and transient phenomenon, does not require specific treatment - discomfort can be reduced using the local remedies listed above (when choosing herbal teas, you should pay attention to contraindications).

-Sweating during puberty, after childbirth and abortion requires hygiene and also does not need treatment - when the hormonal level is balanced, sweating at night will stop.
+Sweating during puberty, after childbirth and abortion requires hygiene and also does not require treatment - when the hormonal level is balanced, sweating at night will stop.

 The gynecologist may prescribe:

-• in the presence of inflammatory diseases of the ovaries, antibiotics, restorative drugs, sulfonamides and painkillers in acute conditions;
+• in the presence of inflammatory diseases of the ovaries, antibiotics, restorative drugs, sulfonamides and painkillers for acute conditions;

 • drugs that reduce the manifestation of symptoms and, if necessary, hormone replacement therapy (drugs are selected on an individual basis).

-Since night sweats can be a symptom of a disease, if you have other symptoms or preventive measures to control sweating are not effective, you should consult a doctor.
+Because night sweats can be a symptom of a medical condition, you should consult your doctor if you have other symptoms or if preventative measures to stop your sweating are not effective.

-First of all, you should visit a therapist, who, if necessary, on the basis of examination, clinical manifestations and test results, will give a referral to narrower specialists (cardiologist, neurologist, somnologist, oncologist or psychologist).
+First of all, you should visit a general practitioner who, if necessary, based on the examination, clinical manifestations and test results, will give a referral to more specialized specialists (cardiologist, neurologist, somnologist, oncologist or psychologist).

-Sweating in viral diseases is eliminated on its own with a decrease in body temperature or in the treatment of the underlying disease:
+Sweating in viral diseases disappears on its own when the body temperature decreases or when the underlying disease is treated:

-• With ARVI, infectious mononucleosis and other viral diseases, symptomatic therapy is carried out, and when bacterial microflora is added, antibiotics are added to the treatment regimen.
+• For ARVI, infectious mononucleosis and other viral diseases, symptomatic therapy is carried out, and when bacterial microflora is added, antibiotics are added to the treatment regimen.

-• For tuberculosis, anti-tuberculosis drugs, immunity-enhancing drugs and physiotherapy are used.
+• For tuberculosis, anti-tuberculosis drugs, immunity-boosting drugs and physical therapy are used.

-• In HIV infection, antiretroviral therapy is carried out and drugs intended for the treatment of associated infections are used.
+• For HIV infection, antiretroviral therapy is administered and drugs intended to treat concomitant infections are used.

-• With hyperthyroidism, drug treatment is possible (aimed at destroying excess thyroid hormones), surgical (aimed at destroying the gland) and treatment using computer reflexology (aimed at restoring the functions of the gland).
+• For hyperthyroidism, drug treatment (aimed at destroying excess thyroid hormones), surgical treatment (aimed at destroying the gland) and treatment using computer reflexology (aimed at restoring the functions of the gland) are possible.

-• In diabetes mellitus, treatment is selected depending on the type of disease (includes insulin therapy, low-carbohydrate diet, etc.).
+• For diabetes mellitus, treatment is selected depending on the type of disease (includes insulin therapy, low-carbohydrate diet, etc.).

-• In diabetes insipidus, synthetic analogues of the antidiuretic hormone are introduced, frequent meals with a high content of carbohydrates are recommended, in the nephrogenic type of the disease, lithium preparations and thiazide diuretics are prescribed, and in the presence of a tumor, surgical treatment is performed.
+• For diabetes insipidus, synthetic analogues of antidiuretic hormone are administered, frequent meals with a high carbohydrate content are recommended, for the nephrogenic type of the disease, lithium and thiazide diuretics are prescribed, and in the presence of a tumor, surgical treatment is performed.

-In most cases, after the end of the course of treatment, night sweating in women returns to normal.
+In most cases, after completing the course of treatment, night sweating in women returns to normal.

 Sweating, if excessive, is unpleasant at any time of the day.
-It leads to a feeling of awkwardness, the impossibility and inaccessibility of many simple actions (not all outfits can be worn), to constant self-control, which can reach paranoia.
+It leads to a feeling of awkwardness, impossibility and inaccessibility of many simple actions (not all outfits can be worn), to constant self-control, which can reach paranoia.
 At night, excessive sweating seems to be a little less painful: at least there are fewer witnesses to it.
-But still, a person is worried - what is happening to him, why does the body sweat a lot at night?
+But still a person worries - what is happening to him, why does his body sweat a lot at night?

 Causes of night sweats

-Disease or an unpleasant feature?
-The answer can be yes to any of the assumptions.
-Unfortunately, it is possible to exclude the possibility of a serious illness only after an examination.
-Tuberculosis, diabetes mellitus, oncological diseases are manifested by high sweating.
-But set aside the panic: extremely rarely, only severe sweating signals a serious illness, usually other markers of the disease go together with it.
-If you have any doubts, go through a detailed examination.
+Disease or unpleasant feature?
+The answer may be yes to any of the assumptions.
+Unfortunately, the possibility of a serious illness can be excluded only after examination.
+High sweating is associated with tuberculosis, diabetes mellitus, and cancer.
+But don’t panic: extremely rarely, only severe sweating signals a serious illness; usually, other markers of the disease go along with it.
+If you have any doubts, undergo a detailed examination.

-But more often, high sweating at night is not associated with illness.
-This is just a physiological reaction of the body to overheating.
+But more often, excessive sweating at night is not associated with illness.
+This is simply the body's physiological reaction to overheating.
 And it is the result of some wrong actions.

-• Too warm bed linen.
+• Bedding too warm.
 The reason is very common, and many simply do not realize that they are not sleeping under what they need.
-Do not be stingy when choosing a good blanket: if you bought a cheap product on a padding polyester, you will, of course, keep warm, but it will also make you sweat decently.
-Buy breathable bed linen that does not interfere with air exchange.
-Refuse terry sheets and synthetics, which interfere with healthy thermoregulation of the body.
+Don’t skimp when choosing a good blanket: if you bought a cheap product made from synthetic padding, you will, of course, warm up, but it will also make you sweat quite a bit.
+Buy breathable bedding that does not interfere with air exchange.
+Avoid terry sheets and synthetics, which interfere with healthy thermoregulation of the body.

 • Wrong pajamas.
-Pay attention to your sleepwear as well.
-Synthetics, of course, will interfere with normal thermoregulation here, and disrupt air exchange.
-Therefore, get cotton or silk pajamas, nightgowns.
+Pay attention to your sleepwear too.
+Synthetics, of course, will also interfere with normal thermoregulation and disrupt air exchange.
+Therefore, buy cotton or silk pajamas and nightgowns.

-• The temperature in the bedroom.
+• Temperature in the bedroom.
 If the room is hot, of course you will sweat.
-The optimal temperature values of the air in the bedroom are 18-20 degrees.
-Be sure to ventilate the room at night when you go to bed, it should be light, pleasant and refreshing.
+The optimal air temperature in the bedroom is 18-20 degrees.
+Be sure to ventilate the room at night when you go to bed; it should be light, pleasant and refreshing.

-• Large meals and/or alcohol before bed.
-If you arranged a whole feast for yourself in the evening, or ate spicy and spicy dishes, drank alcohol, this will increase blood circulation.
-As a result, the body will begin to work on cooling the blood and this will lead to heavy sweating during sleep.
+• Large dinners and/or alcohol before bed.
+If you arranged a whole feast for yourself in the evening, or ate hot and spicy dishes, or drank alcohol, this will increase blood circulation.
+As a result, the body will begin to work to cool the blood and this will lead to severe sweating during sleep.

 These reasons are the most obvious, the most common, but for some reason actively ignored by many people.
-Check the compliance / non-compliance with each item listed: it is possible that the problem of excessive night sweats is solved very simply.
+Check the compliance/inconsistency of each item listed: perhaps the problem of increased night sweats can be solved very simply.

 What if it's a disease?

-Sweating is a physiological process, reasonably provided by our nature.
-The standard of healthy temperature indicators of the body: the numbers on the thermometer are within 36-37 degrees.
+Sweating is a physiological process, intelligently provided for by our nature.
+The standard for healthy temperature indicators of the body: the numbers on the thermometer are within 36-37 degrees.

-To maintain such a comfortable regime, the body will secrete a special moist layer on the skin with the sweat glands, which does not allow the body to overheat.
-If there is some kind of failure in the functionality of the structures of the human body, then it can cause high night sweats.
+To maintain such a comfortable regime, the body will secrete a special moist layer on the skin through the sweat glands, which prevents the body from overheating.
+If there is some kind of malfunction in the functionality of the structures of the human body, it can cause high night sweats.

 Internal causes of hyperhidrosis at night:

 1. Infectious diseases.
-Typically, such ailments are accompanied by a feverish state.
-If a person's temperature has jumped, then night sweats will be a protective reaction, and this means that the body is fighting the infection;
+Usually such ailments are accompanied by a feverish state.
+If a person’s temperature rises, then night sweats will be a protective reaction, and this means that the body is fighting an infection;

 3. Oncological diseases.
-During the development of complex malignant tumors, the thermoregulatory system receives erroneous signals, because the patient sweats a lot;
+During the development of complex malignant tumors, the thermoregulatory system receives erroneous signals, which is why the patient sweats a lot;

 4. Hormonal imbalance.
-Endocrine failure often leads to increased sweating.
-Often a similar phenomenon is noted in patients with diabetes mellitus;
+Endocrine disruption often leads to increased sweating.
+A similar phenomenon is often noted in patients with diabetes mellitus;

 5. Cardiovascular diseases - shortness of breath, tachycardia, atherosclerosis may be accompanied by excessive night sweats.

-Do not look for signs of the most terrible diseases.
+Don’t look for signs of the most terrible diseases in yourself.
 But if doubts prevail, it is better to undergo diagnostic measures.

 Sweating due to severe stress

-Often, excessive sweating during sleep can be explained by an increase in the production of adrenaline.
-High anxiety, frequent stress, overwork lead to increased production of this hormone.
+Often, excessive sweating during sleep can be explained by an increase in adrenaline production.
+High anxiety, frequent stress, and overwork lead to increased production of this hormone.

-Roughly speaking, if you did not spend your adrenaline supply during the day (restrained, did not give vent to emotions), this can turn into a release of unspent energy in the form of night sweat.
+Roughly speaking, if you haven’t spent your adrenaline reserves during the day (you held back, didn’t give free rein to your emotions), this can result in the release of unspent energy in the form of night sweats.

 Such situations cannot be called harmless.
-When people say "all diseases are from the nerves," this will not be just a common buzzword.
-The human body is not designed for constant stress.
-The restructuring of the work of systems and organs allows you to save the body from the consequences of fright, fear, running.
-The change in heart rate and increased blood flow to the lower body is designed by nature so that a person can quickly run away in case of danger.
-But if danger signals are received frequently, literally every day, the body's reserves are depleted.
-Simply put, it is difficult for him to adapt all the time to anxiety conditions that have become frequent.
+When people say “all illnesses come from nerves,” it won’t just be a common cliche.
+The human body is not designed to withstand constant stress.
+Restructuring the functioning of systems and organs allows us to protect the body from the consequences of fright, fear, and running.
+The change in heart rate and increased blood flow to the lower part of the body is designed by nature so that a person can quickly escape in case of danger.
+But if danger signals come frequently, literally every day, the body’s reserves are depleted.
+Simply put, it is difficult for him to constantly adapt to the anxiety states that have become frequent.

-This is where pathologies come from.
-The immune system fails, its own resources of self-regulation fail, and the person becomes ill.
-Therefore, if you understand that heavy sweating at night occurs on a nervous basis, you need to look for ways to solve the current problem.
+This is where pathologies arise.
+The immune system fails to cope, its own self-regulation resources are lost, and the person falls ill.
+Therefore, if you understand that heavy sweating at night occurs due to nervousness, you need to look for ways to solve the current problem.
 Go to a psychologist or psychotherapist, do not refuse therapeutic measures that have a beneficial effect on the nervous system.
-Do not bring the situation to sad consequences.
+Don't let the situation lead to dire consequences.

 PMS (premenstrual syndrome) is unfamiliar to some women - they go through the entire cycle relatively smoothly.
-But most of the ladies with a negative perceive this abbreviation: the manifestations of premenstrual syndrome can be different.
+But most ladies perceive this abbreviation negatively: the manifestations of premenstrual syndrome can be different.
 One of them is increased sweating at night.
 Why does PMS cause increased sweating?

 Hormonal changes

-At a certain stage of the menstrual cycle, estrogen is actively produced in the female body - it is they who prepare the body for a possible pregnancy.
-As some hormones begin to be produced in large quantities, the production of others, on the contrary, is suppressed, a short-term hormonal imbalance occurs.
-And it can be noticeable to the woman herself - the mood drops (or “jumps”), the appetite changes, there may be a feeling of constant nausea, and finally, thermoregulation is disturbed.
-Sometimes a woman wakes up in the morning covered in sweat, although there are no visible reasons for such high sweating.
+At a certain stage of the menstrual cycle, estrogens are actively produced in the female body - they prepare the body for a possible pregnancy.
+Since some hormones begin to be produced in large quantities, the production of others, on the contrary, is suppressed, resulting in a short-term hormonal imbalance.
+And it can be noticeable to the woman herself - her mood drops (or “jumps”), her appetite changes, a feeling of constant nausea may arise, and finally, thermoregulation is disrupted.
+Sometimes a woman wakes up in the morning covered in sweat, although there are no apparent reasons for such high sweating.

 Increased load on the central nervous system

-In the period before menstruation, a woman is distinguished by a decrease in stress resistance, weakness, depressive moods, increased anxiety.
-It seems that she can burst into tears because of any trifle.
-If a woman, in principle, with a powerful anti-stress resource, well in control of her emotional sphere, then sweating will occur only at moments of great excitement.
-Ladies with a finer mental organization are prone to prolonged emotional stress.
-It may not let go even at night, which will be expressed in increased sweating.
+In the period before menstruation, a woman is characterized by a decrease in stress resistance, weakness, depressive moods, and increased anxiety.
+It seems that she can cry over any trifle.
+If a woman, in principle, has a powerful anti-stress resource and has good control over her emotional sphere, then sweating will occur only in moments of strong excitement.
+Ladies with a more subtle mental organization are subject to prolonged emotional stress.
+It may not go away even at night, which will result in increased sweating.

-And here it is in the individual characteristics of the organism.
-Someone suffers from the manifestations of PMS "in full", someone fixes only a slight increase in sweating at night.
-It is not difficult to deal with this phenomenon: monitor the air temperature in the room, actively ventilate the bedroom, take a warm shower in the morning and evening, and eat right.
+And here it comes down to the individual characteristics of the body.
+Some people suffer from symptoms of PMS “in full”; others experience only a slight increase in sweating at night.
+It is not difficult to combat this phenomenon: monitor the air temperature in the room, actively ventilate the bedroom, take a warm shower in the morning and evening, and eat right.

 Menopause and night sweats

 It is impossible not to mention such a common cause of night sweats as menopause.
-For women, the time of extinction of reproductive functions is a huge stress and even a test, not only physical.
-And even ladies who have entered the period of premenopause are already faced with such an unpleasant phenomenon as hot flashes.
+For women, the time of decline of reproductive functions is a huge stress and even a test, not only physical.
+And even women who have entered the premenopausal period are already faced with such an unpleasant phenomenon as hot flashes.

 Tides are characterized by:

-• redness of the skin, heat waves in the upper body;
+• Redness of the skin, waves of heat in the upper body;

 • Tachycardia;